Mycenae

-Mycenae (/maɪˈsiːniː/ my-SEE-nee; Μυκῆναι or Μυκήνη, Mykē̂nai or Mykḗnē) is an archaeological site near Mykines in Argolis, north-eastern Peloponnese, Greece.
+Mycenae (/maɪˈsiːni/ my-SEE-nee; Μυκῆναι or Μυκήνη, Mykē̂nai or Mykḗnē) is an archaeological site near Mykines in Argolis, north-eastern Peloponnese, Greece.
 It is located about 120 km south-west of Athens; 11 km north of Argos; and 48 km south of Corinth.
 The site is 19 km inland from the Saronic Gulf and built upon a hill rising 274 m above sea level.

 In the second millennium BC, Mycenae was one of the major centres of Greek civilization—a military stronghold which dominated much of southern Greece, Crete, the Cyclades and parts of southwest Anatolia.
 The period of Greek history from about 1600 BC to about 1100 BC is called Mycenaean in reference to Mycenae.
 At its peak in 1350 BC, the citadel and lower town had a population of 30,000 and an area of 32 hectare.

 The first correct identification of Mycenae in modern literature was in 1700, during a survey conducted by the Venetian engineer Francesco Vandeyk on behalf of Francesco Grimani, the Provveditore Generale of the Kingdom of the Morea.
 Vandeyk used Pausanias's description of the Lion Gate to identify the ruins of Mycenae.

-In 1999 the archeological site of Mycenae was added to the UNESCO World Heritage List, along with the nearby site of Tiryns, because of its historical importance as the center of the Mycenaean civilization, its outstanding architecture and its testimony to the development of Ancient Greek civilization.
+In 1999 the archeological site of Mycenae was added to the UNESCO World Heritage List, along with the nearby site of Tiryns, citing its historical importance as the center of the Mycenaean civilization, its outstanding architecture and its testimony to the development of Ancient Greek civilization.
+Noteworthy architecture includes the Lion Gate, the Treasury of Atreus and the walls of Mycenae and Tiryns.

-The Lion Gate, the Treasury of Atreus and the walls of Mycenae and Tiryns are examples of the noteworthy architecture found in Mycenae and Tiryns.
-The structures and layouts of these discoveries exemplify the creative talent of the time.
-Greek architecture and urban planning have been significantly influenced by the Mycenaean civilization.
-Mycenae and Tiryns, which stand as the pinnacle of the early phases of Greek civilisation, provided unique witness to political, social and economic growth during the Mycenaean civilization.
-The accomplishments of the Mycenaean civilisation in art, architecture and technology, which inspired European cultures, are also on display at both locations.

 These sites are strongly connected to the Homeric epics.
 The earliest examples of the Greek language are also visible at Mycenae and Tiryn, preserved on Linear B tablets.